-- Signpost children to sporting opportunities outside school e.g. by advertising local sports / holiday clubs. - Develop further links with other local clubs such as badminton, hockey, cricket, rugby, netball, surf and tennis so that pupils have an access route from schools. - Penzance Tennis Club to work with a 2 teams of children from LKS2 in school, delivering high quality coaching.
-Tennis days also delivered once a term to KS1. - Cycling companies and trails to be promoted to families. - Chance to shine cricket coaches to deliver activities to Year 2 and Year 3 pupils.
+- Signpost children to sporting opportunities outside school e.g. by advertising local sports / holiday clubs. - Develop further links with other local clubs such as badminton, hockey, cricket, rugby, netball, surf and tennis so that pupils have an access route from schools. - Penzance Tennis Club to work with 16 children from LKS2 in school, delivering high quality coaching. - Cycling companies and trails to be promoted to families.
+Tour of Britain promoted and work has started to build the bike shed and pump track. - Chance to shine cricket coaches to deliver activities to Year 2 and Year 3 pupils.
+Not completed due to COVID - Look into funding applications for playground apparatus

-Payment to local clubs £4000
+Payment to local clubs £1500

-- Tennis players to attend training after school at Penzance club and to eventually enter competitions. - Pupils attending the cricket sessions will have opportunities to join the Cricket club and enter competitions. - Hockey will continue to remain a high profile sport within school, especially as the hockey team were taken to the World Cup in the Summer holidays.
+- Tennis players have attended training after school at Penzance Tennis club and have entered local and county competitions. - Hockey will continue to remain a high profile sport within school, especially as the hockey team were taken to the World Cup.
 Pupils will continue to be offered opportunities to play through the local club and in county competitions.